 6. Greyhound Bus Museum — Hibbing

-Head up to Hibbing, the birthplace of the Greyhound Bus Line, for the scare of a lifetime!
+, the birthplace of the Greyhound Bus Line, for the scare of a lifetime!
 Given its location next to a cemetery, the Greyhound Bus Museum is rumored to be haunted.
 Staff members have reported bus windows that open and close on their own.
-Museum goers have reported suspicious shadows that disappear into thin air.
+Museum-goers have reported suspicious shadows that disappear into thin air.
 Ghost hunters have confirmed that there is paranormal activity residing on the property.

 7. Ferguson Cemetery — Norwood Young America